 Field Centre Grants

-The Field Centre Grants are a new annual Award of £5,000 to support field research on an important geographical topic at international field centres, preferably in some of the world’s poorest countries.
+The Field Centre Grants are an annual Award of £5,000 to support field research on an important geographical topic at international field centres, preferably in some of the world’s poorest countries.
 Integral to any project must be the active involvement of in-country, early career field scientists.